-Our Executive Committee and Management Board provide a management structure designed to support our business, meet the needs of our stakeholders and comply with relevant rules and regulations.
-Our Executive Committee is comprised of our Management Board (that has ultimate responsibility for the overall management of the company) and certain of our key officers.
+Our Management Board and Executive Committee provide a management structure designed to support our business, meet the needs of our stakeholders and comply with relevant rules and regulations.
+Our Executive Committee is comprised of our Management Board (that has ultimate responsibility for the overall management of Ahold) and certain of our key officers.